 Type 1, 2, and 3 Controllers

-- Maple Digital Barometer firmware: Version 1.0
+- Maple Digital Barometer hardware versions 1.0, and 1.1: Software version 1.0

-- Reverse Osmosis Pump Controller: Version 1.0
+- Reverse Osmosis Pump Controller: Software version 1.0 (coming soon)

-- Sap Temperature Probe firmware: Version 1.0
+- Sap Temperature Probe hardware versions 1.0, and 1.1: Software version 1.0

-- Temperature-Controlled Sap Pump Controller: Version 1.2
+- Temperature-Controlled Sap Pump Controller: Software version 1.02

 Type 3 Controllers